Silverasdf/blurimageproject2023/README.md

 combine_perf_curves.ipynb: Combines the performance curves from the different model JSON files into one plot.
 This also includes tables with important information.

 different_perc_data.ipynb: Creates plots for the different percentages of data used for training.
 This also took data from many different output JSON files and combined them into a managable few data frames.

+## weather_CLIP

+run.py: This works the same way as clipzeroshot.py, but it is for the weather classification.
+It also outputs a results JSON file.

+showmatrix.ipynb: This is a helper program that I used to create the confusion matrix for the weather classification.